elileinkram/_feedstack_web/README.md

 And then spits back a number as output, which becomes the new ranking.

+To build a custom feed, you must code your own implementation of the [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) function.

 Once you have implemented [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking).
 You can upload the function to the app.

 And we will generate a new feed for all the different algorithms you make.